Sending Information to Servers

 For example, imagine a simple message board application.
 The server stores the state of the message board—who has posted what—and has logic for updating that state.
 But all the actual interaction with the page—drawing the posts, letting the user enter new ones—happens in the browser.
 Both components are necessary.

 The browser and the server interact over HTTP.
 The browser first makes a GET request to the server to load the current message board.
 The user interacts with the browser to type a new post, and submits it to the server (say, via a form).
 That causes the browser to make a POST request to the server, which instructs the server to update the message board state.
 The server then needs the browser to update what the user sees; with forms, the server sends a new HTML page in its response to the POST request.
+This process is shown in Figure 2.

 Forms are a simple, minimal introduction to this cycle of request and response and make a good introduction to how browser applications work.
 They’re also implemented in every browser and have been around for decades.
 These days many web applications use the form elements, but replace synchronous POST requests with asynchronous ones driven by Javascript,In the early 2000s, the adoption of asynchronous HTTP requests sparked the wave of innovative new web applications called Web 2.0. which makes applications snappier by hiding the time to make the HTTP request.
 In return for that snappiness, that JavaScript code must now handle errors, validate inputs, and indicate loading time.
 In any case, both synchronous and asynchronous uses of forms are based on the same principles of client and server code.

-There are request types besides GET and POST, like PUT (create if nonexistant) and DELETE, or the more obscure CONNECT and TRACE.
+There are request types besides GET and POST, like PUT (create if non-existent) and DELETE, or the more obscure CONNECT and TRACE.
 In 2010 the PATCH method was standardized in RFC 5789.
 New methods were intended as a standard extension mechanism for HTTP, and some protocols were built this way (like WebDav’s PROPFIND, MOVE, and LOCK methods), but this did not become an enduring way to extend the web itself, and HTTP 2.0 and 3.0 did not add any new methods.

-Receiving POST requests
+Receiving POST Requests

 To better understand the request/response cycle, let’s write a simple web server.
-It’ll implement an online guest book,They were very hip in the 90s—comment threads from before there was anything to comment on. kind of like an open, anonymous comment thread.
+It’ll implement an online guest book,They were very hip in the 1990s—comment threads from before there was anything to comment on. kind of like an open, anonymous comment thread.
 Now, this is a book on web browser engineering, so I won’t discuss web server implementation that thoroughly.
 But I want you to see how the server side of an application works.

 A web server is a separate program from the web browser, so let’s start a new file.
 The server will need to: